 Why?
 Well, this is because what happens at Ponderosa is a result of the combined work of two different organisations.
 There is Ponderosa e.V., which is the nonprofit members’ organisation that organises all of the events and workshops.
 Alongside this, there is Seminarhaus Stolzenhagen GmbH, which runs everything to do with food and accommodation — the practical underlying support that is required for Ponderosa to be able to run.
 This is why the costs of food and accommodation are separate from the costs for workshops and events — they are being paid to two different places.

 We know that it can occasionally be frustrating to have to deal with these two separate entities.
 However, it ultimately makes everything else run much more smoothly.

 If you would like to know more about this internal division into these two entities, please take a look at our page about our page about Ponderosa and Seminarhaus Stolzenhagen.

 What’s the cheapest possible way to spend time at Ponderosa?

 Every year, we have some jobs and work exchanges available, that can allow for people to spend time here very cheaply or for free, usually for a longer time.
 However, these opportunities tend to go very fast, and they tend to be announced very early in the season.
 To stay up to date on these possibilities, please check the page that outlines them here.

 The different options outlined above have different costs associated with them.

-The food that is prepared in the Ponderosa kitchen costs €22 per person per day (incl.
-V.A.T./MwSt.).
+The food that is prepared in the Ponderosa kitchen costs €22 per person per day (including VAT/MwSt.).

 Generally speaking, the cost of accommodation almost always includes the cost of these meals.
-So the full costs — of accommodation, including the costs of food — in the various options described above, are as follows:
+So the full costs — of accommodation, including the costs of food, per night — in the various options described above, are as follows: